New Mexico

 G. Frequency of grants

-Pardons in the past have been relatively infrequent.
-In May 2019 Governor Lujan Grisham signaled a new approach to executive clemency with the issuance of guidelines calling for a “holistic” approach.
+Pardons in the past have been relatively infrequent, but the practice of regular pardoning has been revived by Governor Michelle Lujan Grisham, who signaled a new approach to executive clemency shortly after taking office in 2019 with the issuance of guidelines calling for a “holistic” approach.
 On June 29, 2020, a full year later, she issued her first 19 pardons, to individuals convicted of less serious offenses more than a decade before.
-Two subsequent batches of grants brought her total by August 2021 to 50 pardons, primarily granted to persons convicted of nonviolent offenses.
-The August 2021 grants were accompanied by a statement from the governor’s office that “Nearly all of the offenses were at least a decade old, some dating back several decades.”
+Two subsequent batches of grants brought her total by August 2021 to 50 pardons, some to individuals convicted of violent crimes.
+Another six in 2022 brought her total to 56, primarily granted to persons convicted of nonviolent offenses.

-Former Governor Susana Martinez issued just 3 pardons out of 255 requests in her eight years in office (2011-2019).
+Former Governor Susana Martinez issued just 3 pardons out of 255 requests in her eight years in office (2011-2019), and she denied 75 applications.
 Former Governor Bill Richardson issued 74 pardons out of 1,051 requests in his eight years in office (2003-2011).
-(He also restored rights to one individual with a federal conviction, and commuted one prison sentence.)
+(He also restored rights to one individual with a federal conviction, and he commuted one prison sentence.)
 Former Governor Gary Johnson issued 113 pardons out of 1,304 requests in his eight years in office (1995-2003).
 Sources: Governor’s Office and Jeff Proctor, Former Gov. Martinez stayed stingy with pardons to the end, New Mexico In Depth (Jan.
-23, 2019), http://nmindepth.com/2019/01/23/former-gov-martinez-stayed-stingy-with-pardons-to-the-end/.
+23, 2019).

 III.
 Expungement, sealing & other record relief

-Prior to CREA’s enactment, New Mexico’s courts were authorized to seal records only of juvenile adjudications, of first drug offenses committed under the age of 18, or of crimes committed by victims of human trafficking (all three authorities survive the new law and are described below).5 Administrative authority to seal non-conviction records, which applies only to records of certain misdemeanors or petty misdemeanors, is repealed by the new law.6 Section 3 of CREA also repeals an existing authority for courts to seal records in cases involving identity theft, and replaced it with a more efficient authority.
+Prior to CREA’s enactment, New Mexico’s courts were authorized to seal records only of juvenile adjudications, of first drug offenses committed under the age of 18, or of crimes committed by victims of human trafficking (all three authorities survive the new law and are described below).6 Administrative authority to seal non-conviction records, which applies only to records of certain misdemeanors or petty misdemeanors, was repealed by the new law.7 Section 3 of CREA also repealed an existing authority for courts to seal records in cases involving identity theft, and replaces it with a more efficient authority.

 B. Expungement of conviction records